zeet-codes/taskify-todo-app/README.md

 # Taskify - Your Simple & Smart To-Do App ✅

-Taskify is a minimal and user-friendly to-do list app built with **HTML, CSS, and JavaScript**.
+Taskify is a minimal and user-friendly to-do list app built with **HTML, CSS, and TypeScript**.
 It helps you organize your tasks efficiently with a clean and intuitive interface.

 ## 🚀 Features
 - 📝 **Add, Edit & Delete Tasks**